How you can help

 Time trials and galas

 These are club run events which can only happen if enough parents volunteer to help out.
-Time trials are internal meets for the TaSK swimmers.
+Time trials are internal meets for the Tiers 4, 5 and 6 swimmers.
 Timekeepers are always needed as well as marshals to get the swimmers organised into their heats.
 For club run galas as well as timekeepers and judges as explained below we need general volunteers to help with a range of tasks:

 - Entry desk – taking payment for entry, programs, raffle tickets etc.